ArchiveBox/docs/Docker.md

 If you used the named docker volume `archivebox-data` as shown in the examples above, you can mount the volume using any standard docker tools, or access the data folder directly here:
 `/var/lib/docker/volumes/archivebox-data/_data` (on most systems)

-On a Mac host you'll have to enter the base Docker Linux VM first to access the volume data:
+If you're using a named volume on a Mac host you'll have to enter the base Docker Linux VM first to access the volume data:
 ```bash
 screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty
 cd /var/lib/docker/volumes/archivebox-data/_data
 ```
+It's recommended to bind a local directory on Mac rather than use a named volume so that you don't have to enter the Linux VM to access your archive output.

 ## Configuration
 To pass configuration parameters, you can use the env command.